mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 The remaining two tables must be populated manually.
-Data partners are encouraged to populate these tables with data provided manually as part of the extract–transform–load (ETL) process that populates the remainder of the RDM.
+Data partners are encouraged to populate these tables with data provided manually as part of the extract–transform–load (ETL) process that populates the remainder of the CODI RDM.
 For example, these tables might be populated using a series of SQL INSERT statements using explicit VALUEs instead of a SELECT statement.
 Data partners are further encouraged to test referential integrity to ensure the primary keys for these tables connect properly with the tables that reference them (such as SESSION and